 Barcelona forward Aguero taken to hospital after complaining of dizziness, Barjuan confirms

-Sergio Aguero was taken to hospital after coming off the field during the first half of Barcelona's clash against Alaves on Saturday.
+Sergio Aguero was taken to hospital after complaining of dizziness during the first half of Barcelona's 1-1 draw with Alaves on Saturday, interim head coach Sergi Barjuan confirmed.

 The Argentine was absent for the first two months of the season as he recovered from a nagging calf injury, finally making his club debut in mid-October against Valencia.

-But he was in clear discomfort on the pitch before coming off, later leaving the stadium as a precautionary measure.
+But he was in clear discomfort on the pitch before coming off late in the first half, later leaving the stadium as a precautionary measure.

 Editors' Picks